TajMahPaul/language_sudoku/USERSTORY.md

 User story: As a teacher, I want to specify a list of word pairs for my students to practice this week.

-Example: When a teacher wishes to provide a word list for practice with the Sudoku app, the teacher may send the pairs of words to practice as a CSV file

-Example: When a student selects import word list, the system will parse and store the given word list and update the word list submenu with the name of the word list.

-Example: When a student selects a word list from the word list submenu, puzzles will be generated using word pairs from that list.
+Example: When a teacher wishes to provide a word list for practice with the Sudoku app, the teacher may send the pairs of words to practice as a CSV file.
+When a student selects import word list, the system will parse and store the given word list and update the word list submenu with the name of the word list.
+When a student selects a word list from the word list submenu, puzzles will be generated using word pairs from that list.

 User story: As a language learner, I want to listen to the pronunciation of each word.